Martin P5M Marlin: Design and development

+Typically, the Marlin was operated by 11 personnel, these being a pair of pilots, a pilot-navigator, a radar operator, an ordnanceman, an airplane captain and their assistant, a radio operator, a pair of acoustic sensor operators, and an observer.
+The latter position, located to the aft, was normally provisioned with a suite of cameras, including a gyro-stabilized model.
+Various amenities were incorporated for crew comfort, including multiple bunk beds, a head, and a compact galley.

-The prototype XP5M-1 had nose and tail turrets with twin 20 mm cannon in each, as well as a dorsal turret with two 0.5 in (12.7 mm) M2 Browning machine guns.
-The cockpit area was the same as the Mariner's.
-It first flew on 30 May 1948.
+The XP5M prototypes for the Marlin were based on the last PBM-5 Mariners, its internal designation being Model 237.
+The prototype XP5M-1 was equipped with both nose and tail turrets with twin 20 mm cannon in each, as well as a dorsal turret with armed with a pair of 0.5 in (12.7 mm) M2 Browning machine guns.
+The cockpit area was identical to that of the Mariner's.
+It performed its maiden flight on 30 May 1948.

-The first of 167 production P5M-1 aircraft was produced in 1951, flying on 22 June 1951.
+The first of 167 production P5M-1 flying boats was produced in 1951, flying on 22 June 1951.
 Changes from the prototype included a raised flight deck for improved visibility, the replacement of the nose turret with a large radome for the AN/APS-44 search radar, the deletion of the dorsal turret, and new, streamlined wing floats.
 The engine nacelles were lengthened to provide room for weapons bays in the rear.

-The P5M-1 was followed by 116 P5M-2 planes.
-These had a T-tail to put the tail surfaces out of the spray, an AN/ASQ-8 MAD boom at the rear of the tail-tip, no tail guns (the gun position replaced by the antenna for the AN/APN-122 Doppler Navigation Set), better crew accommodation, and an improved bow to reduce spray during takeoff and landing.
+The P5M-1 was followed by 116 P5M-2 flying boats.
+These differed by having a T-tail that kept the tail surfaces out of the sea spray, an AN/ASQ-8 MAD boom at the rear of the tail-tip, no tail guns (the gun position have been replaced by the antenna for the AN/APN-122 Doppler Navigation Set), better crew accommodation, and an improved bow to reduce spray during takeoff and landing.